PremiereGlobal/stim/docs/DEPLOY.md

 Stim can be used to deploy to Kubernetes using Vault to configure a deployment environment.

 ## Prerequisites
 This functionality relies on a running [Docker](https://docs.docker.com/install/) daemon.
 It can also be run inside a container.
+If running inside a container, it is recommended that you use the `premiereglobal/stim:vx.x.x-deploy` image as it contains additional utilities (such as `bash`) which are useful for deploys.

 ## Usage